typeofweb/reason-react-simple-starter/README.md

 # Reason React Simple Starter

 Welcome Reason React Simple Starter!
-It's a project created to help you start a project with React using ReasonML (duh).
+It's a project created to help you start your journey with React using ReasonML (duh).
 It uses `webpack`.

 ## FAQ
 ### What's ReasonML?